 I initially got into Farmlogs for the Rainfall Tracking feature.
 It’s the most valuable asset that I can ever imagine having.
 I was using a different farm management app before, and to me it seems like FarmLogs does a lot better at measuring the actual rainfall on the farm.

 Whenever it rains, I get an alert showing me which fields received rainfall.

 It's amazing how much variation there is in rainfall from field to field.
 I've always known that, because I used to have rain gauges on my fields so I would know how much it rained, but I had to drive there to find out.

 Now, I don’t have to worry about whether I could take any equipment up to a certain field of not.
 I just have the FarmLogs app right on my smartphone, and it allows me to find out what's going on every morning.

 A smarter way to scout

 When FarmLogs first announced Crop Health Imagery, I signed up all of my fields.
-I notified my agronomist after the first alert I received, and he went out with somebody to scout the area, but they couldn’t find anything.
-Well, three weeks later I went to that same field and I found Chinch bugs right at the spot indicated in the alert.
+I notified my agronomist, and he went out with somebody to scout the area, but they couldn’t find anything.
+Well, three weeks later I went to that same field and I found Chinch bugs right at the spot indicated in the imagery.
 They totally decimated the crop in the area.

 |Satellite Imagery in George's FarmLogs account.|

-Most likely, you're not going to walk in the right place where the insects are with regular scouting, but FarmLogs makes that a lot easier with Crop Health Imagery and Alerts.
+Most likely, you're not going to walk in the right place where the insects are with regular scouting, but FarmLogs makes that a lot easier with Crop Health Imagery.
 It’s just unbelievable what FarmLogs can do for a farmer.

 The insects were on an area right next to one of my wheat fields, and Chinch Bugs are very detrimental to grain sorghum.
 If I put a value on what I lost that year from the Chinch Bug damage, I’m sure it was over $300 on that one little spot.